Amuljot0168/Traffic-Sign-Detection-and-Recognition-System/docs/model_training.md

-# 🚦Traffic Sign Detection and Recognition - Model Training
+# Traffic Sign Detection and Recognition - Model Training

 This document provides the **complete training setup** for both the **YOLOv5 object detection model** and a **CNN-based image classification model**

 ---

-## 📁 Dataset
+## Dataset

 ### YOLOv5 Dataset
 - **Location**: `/kaggle/input/traffic-signs-dataset-in-yolo-format/`